 • Focus on the bright side: In a happy marriage, couples need to make at least 5 times as many positive statements to and about each other, as opposed to negative statements.

-[Look for ways in which you can encourage and interact with your spouse in positive ways like you did when you were dating.
-Ask God to help you to apply Philippians 4:8 in how you view and how you interact with your spouse.
-Look for that which God will bring to your mind—that which is good about your spouse—focus on those things, turning your eyes upon them and find ways to encourage your spouse.]
+[Look for ways in which you can encourage your spouse in positive ways like you did before marriage.
+Ask God to help you to apply Philippians 4:8 in how you view and how you interact with your spouse.]

 “Finally, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things” (Philippians 4:8).